How to Make the Perfect Mood Board for Your Project

 07. Deliver the result to your client

 You can now share your mood board with your client or team.
 Remember that the mood board is not your final piece, but rather a means to an end.
 The end result being, of course, the actual project you’re about to embark on.
-When presenting your mood board to your client or team (either in person or digitally), be sure to communicate this message and explain how the visuals they see on the mood board might come to life in your work.
+When presenting your mood board to your client or team (either in person or digitally), be sure to communicate this message and explain how the visuals they see on the mood board might come to life in your work as their freelance graphic designer.

 Above all, use the mood board as a jumping point to open a conversation with your client or team, discussing the look and feel of the upcoming project and even getting into its nitty gritty.
 After all, that’s what mood boards are really all about.